nicochulo2001/project-mmee/documentation.md

 ### ReplaceLoreLine
 **Syntax:** `- jsmechanic{js="ReplaceLoreLine";lorenum=#;loretext="Content";slot=#}`

+**Notes:**
+- You need to include either `loretext` (regular text) or `loretextM` (metadata key).
+It is not at all recommended to input both at the same time.

-**Description:** This skill will replace the lore line specified in `lorenum` (0 being the first line) with the content of `loretext`.
+**Description:** This skill will replace the lore line specified in `lorenum` (0 being the first line) with the content of `loretext` (or the metadata value within `loretextM`).
 For this skill to work, said lore line must exist (for example, you can't replace the fourth line of lore of an item with two lines of lore).

 ### SetItemColor
 **Syntax:** `- jsmechanic{js="SetItemColor";color=000000;slot=#}`